Archive for the ‘Uncategorized’ Category

 Posted on: May 4th, 2025 by Batsheva Davidoff No Comments

-US Tax Season 2025: what you need to know
+US tax season 2025: what you need to know May 2025

 We’re officially in the thick of tax season, and as every CPA knows, this time of year brings long days (and even longer nights).
 At our firm, we’re hard at work ensuring that every client’s return is filed with accuracy, care, and on time.
 Whether you’re an early filer or just now getting your paperwork in order, we’re here to help guide you through the process.